thinzaung/thinzaung/README.md

 - 👋 Hi, I’m Thin
 - 👀 I’m interested in running, cooking and ofcoz I am a technie gal.
-- 🌱 I’m currently learning Kubernets, dockers, terraform, infrastructure automation, etc
+- 🌱 I’m currently learning Kubernets, Containers, Terraform, technologies related to infrastructure automation, etc
 - 💞️ I’m am open to participate in any opensoruce type of projects and contributions
 - 📫 How to reach me ... thinzaung@gmail.com